simonsteele/pn/pnwtl/doc/readme.txt

 30) File type edits don't show new value in list.
 31) Minor Vista bug fixes
 32) Don't reset scheme when saving files with no extension
+33) Occasional failure to save settings on exit (particularly with debug builds)

 If you find a bug:
 ------------------